How Do LLMs Use Their Depth?: Introduction

 Despite the remarkable performance of large language models (LLMs), their internal computations remain poorly understood.
 One critical question is: how do LLMs internally structure their computations during inference and use their depth layer-by-layer to arrive at predictions?
 Are specific token predictions always computed at the last layer or does the model settle on predictable tokens early on and simply propagate these predictions?
 These questions have implications both for interpreting the internal computations of these models and for building more efficient LLM that can use their compute dynamically.

-The LogitLens framework \citep{logitlens} provides some initial insights by using the final unembedding layer of a model to decode intermediate layer representations in the token space.
-This approach shows that, sometimes, generated tokens already begin to appear as top-ranked predictions at intermediate layers, sometimes long before the final layer.
-Another tool, TunedLens \citep{tunedlens}, adapts the original LogitLens approach by learning a linear transformation between a model's intermediate layer and the final layer, which enables tracking of token-level predictions without assuming that they lie in the same space.
-Here, we leverage TunedLens to detail and quantify token prediction patterns across LLM layers.

-We propose a ``\emph{Guess-then-Refine}'' framework for understanding model computations across layers, where models first create early guesses that get refined in subsequent layers.
-We first show that early-layer predictions in LLMs are largely composed of high-frequency tokens.
-For example, for Pythia6.9B, while the Top-10 most frequent tokens account for about 34\% of the final predictions, the top-1 ranked early layers predictions contain the Top-10 tokens more than 75\% times.
+We present a ``\emph{Guess-then-Refine}'' framework to answer these questions and understand model computations across layers.
+Under this framework, we show that models first create early guesses that get refined in subsequent layers.
+We first show that early-layer predictions in LLMs are largely composed of high-frequency tokens, like determiners or prepositions.
+For example, for Pythia6.9B, while the Top-10 most frequent tokens account for about 34\% of the final predictions, the top-1 ranked early layer predictions contain the Top-10 tokens more than 75\% times.
 We call this ``\emph{Frequency-Conditioned Onset}'', where LLMs tend to use corpus statistics while making candidate proposals in early layers.
-We then show that these early layer proposals are infact guesses, which get heavily refined in subsequent layers, where more than 80\% of the early layer predictions get refined into into contextually appropriate generations by the final layer.
+We then show that these early layer proposals are guesses which get heavily refined in subsequent layers, where more than 80\% of the early layer predictions get refined into into contextually appropriate generations by the final layer.
+We leverage TunedLens \cite{tunedlens} to quantify token prediction patterns across LLM layers.